AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

 # Use Alibaba Cloud Linux 2 images in an on-premises environment

-Alibaba Cloud Linux 2 provides local images in various formats that contain the built-in cloud-init package.
+Alibaba Cloud Linux 2 images are available in various formats and have cloud-init built in.
+These images can be used on premises.
 This topic describes how to use Alibaba Cloud Linux 2 images in an on-premises environment.

-Alibaba Cloud Linux 2 images can only run on Kernel-based Virtual Machines \(KVMs\).
+Alibaba Cloud Linux 2 images can run only on kernel-based virtual machines \(KVMs\).
 Alibaba Cloud Linux 2 images cannot start KVMs directly.
 You must configure a boot image.
-In this topic, the local operating system is Linux.
+In this topic, the on-premises operating system is CentOS.
 Alibaba Cloud Linux 2 is used to create a KVM, and cloud-init is used to initialize the system settings of the KVM.
-For more information about cloud-init, visit [cloud-init official website - Alibaba Cloud \(AliYun\)](https://cloudinit.readthedocs.io/en/latest/topics/datasources/aliyun.html?spm=a2c4g.11186623.2.24.1bec3fcaonbql3).
-The NoCloud data source is then used to create local configuration files.
+For more information about cloud-init, visit [Alibaba Cloud \(AliYun\)](https://cloudinit.readthedocs.io/en/latest/topics/datasources/aliyun.html?spm=a2c4g.11186623.2.24.1bec3fcaonbql3) on the official cloud-init website.
+The NoCloud data source is then used to create on-premises configuration files.
 After the configuration files are attached to the KVM as a virtual disk, the KVM can be started.

-This topic is applicable to users who are familiar with KVMs.
+This topic is intended for users who are familiar with KVMs.

-## Step 1: Download the Alibaba Cloud Linux 2 image to your local computer
+## Step 1: Download an Alibaba Cloud Linux 2 image to your on-premises computer

-You can download the Alibaba Cloud Linux 2 image to your local computer from [Alibaba Cloud Linux 2 On-premise Image](https://mirrors.aliyun.com/alinux/image/).
-Alibaba Cloud Linux 2 images in the VHD or qcow2 format are available.
+You can download an Alibaba Cloud Linux 2 image to your on-premises computer from the [Alibaba Cloud Linux 2 On-premises Image](https://mirrors.aliyun.com/alinux/image/) page.
+Alibaba Cloud Linux 2 images are available in the VHD or qcow2 format.

-## Step 2: Generate the seed.img boot image from your local computer
+## Step 2: Obtain the seed.img boot image from your on-premises computer

-You must configure the network, account, and YUM repository of the boot image.
-Typically, the image name is set to seed.img.
-You can set another name for the image, but we recommend that you do not.
+You must configure the network, account, and YUM repository for the boot image.
+Typically, the image is named seed.img.
+You can change the name of the image, but we recommend that you do not.

-**Note:** The seed.img image only contains the configuration files that are required to start cloud-init.
+**Note:** The seed.img image contains only the configuration files that are required to start cloud-init.
 The image does not contain Alibaba Cloud Linux 2 system files.

-You can use one of the following methods to generate the seed.img image:
+You can use one of the following methods to obtain the seed.img image:

--   Use the image file prepared by Alibaba Cloud Linux 2 to generate the seed.img image.
-You can download the image file from [Alibaba Cloud Linux 2 On-premise Image](https://mirrors.aliyun.com/alinux/image/).
-On the Alibaba Cloud Linux 2 On-premise Image page, click seed.img to download the image.
+-   Go to the [Alibaba Cloud Linux 2 On-premise Image](https://mirrors.aliyun.com/alinux/image/) page and click seed.img to download the seed.img image provided.

-    You cannot change the configuration information in the boot image.
-Therefore, this image file is not ideal for all scenarios.
-Before you use this method to generate the seed.img image, make sure that you are already familiar with the image file.
+    The configuration information in this image cannot be changed, which makes it less ideal for some scenarios.
+Make sure that you are already familiar with the image before you download it.

--   Use the NoCloud data source to manually generate the seed.img image.
-Perform the following steps:
+-   Perform the following steps to manually generate the seed.img image based on the NoCloud data source.

-1. In the same local directory, create two configuration files `meta-data` and `user-data`.
+1. In an on-premises directory, create two configuration files named `meta-data` and `user-data`.

     1. Create a directory named `seed` and go to the directory.